UN members sign treaty on mediation in trade disputes | DW | 07.08.2019

 The treaty aims to improve the international trade and investment environment.
-The United States and China signed the treaty at a time they are locked in an escalating trade war.
+The United States and China signed the treaty while being locked in an escalating trade war.

 United Nations member states signed on Wednesday an international treaty aimed at resolving cross-border commercial disputes through mediation.